foxriver76/ioBroker.sonnen/README.md

 ### States
 Note: The old and legacy API states (API port 3480/7979) are currently not or only partially documented

+#### Channel: configurations
+With API v2 the new channel configurations can be used, for write states you can also change the configuration, like Operating Mode.

 #### Channel: info

 * info.connection